From Building Business Applications to the Game Industry

 If you know me or have had the chance to work with me, you know that I have a passion for coding and problem solving.
 This passion quickly turned into a 5+ year career as a programmer.

 Those years have flown by so quickly.
 I’ve worked on a wide variety of projects and industries: AI, IoT, B2B, even apps for Restaurants and more.
 All this was thanks to JavaScript, which will always hold a special place for me as a programmer.
-Mastering the JavaScript while improving my knowledge of building applications in the cloud with AWS allowed me to more very quickly in my career.
+Mastering JavaScript while improving my knowledge of building applications in the cloud with AWS allowed me to more very quickly in my career.

 But it didn’t take long before I reached an inflection point, one that I believe some developers encounter at some point in their careers: that moment when you feel it’s time to work on things you enjoy rather than projects that don’t have meaning for you.

-In late 2022, and I was transferred to a team developing an internal tool for a client, after an exciting few months rescuing an almost defunct Identity and Access Management platform.
+In late 2022, I was transferred to a team developing an internal tool for a client, after an exciting few months rescuing an almost defunct Identity and Access Management platform.
 In this new project, I felt like I was going nowhere; my motivation wasn’t the same.
 Then, out of the blue, a new opportunity arrived.
 One of my old mentors reached out to me.
 He had joined a US-based company working on computer games and needed to hire a Software Engineer.

 Computer games?
 But I don’t know anything about building games.
 I almost failed a Video Games course I took back in college because I wasn’t good at it.
 Seriously, it was too hard for me to grasp all the 3D and simulation stuff involved in games.
 I was lucky enough to be good at almost everything else programming-wise, and I ended up landing a successful career as a full-stack developer working on both frontend and backend business applications, though I always had a small preference for working on the backend side of things.